open-contracting/eforms/docs/mapping.md

 For example, if a first notice for a given procedure has nine related processes, it uses id's "1" through "9".
 A second notice for the same procedure then uses id's "10" and up, etc.

 Map the value of the field to `.identifier`.
 Set `.scheme` to 'eu-oj'.
 If the value of `sibling::cbc:ProcessReasonCode` is "irregular" or "unsuitable", add 'unsuccessfulProcess' to the `.relationship` array.
-If it is "additional", "existing" or "repetition, add 'prior' to the `.relationship` array.
+If it is "additional", "existing" or "repetition", add 'prior' to the `.relationship` array.

 ```xml
 <cac:ProcessJustification>